bilguun0203/WSL-ArchLinux/README.md

 ## Requirements

 - Windows build 16215 or later
+- Enabled Windows Subsystem for Linux in Windows Features and Developer Mode in the Settings app.
 - You must have `install.tar.gz` (rootfs of Arch Linux) in your root of the project.
 I used [ArchWSL](https://github.com/yuk7/ArchWSL)'s rootfs.tar.gz.
 Download `Arch.zip` from releases, then unzip and rename `rootfs.tar.gz` to `install.tar.gz`.

 ### Contents